auth0/docs/articles/extensions/delegated-admin.md

 Set the following configuration variables:

 - **EXTENSION_CLIENT_ID**: The **Client ID** value of the Client you will use.
-- **TITLE**: Optionally, you can set a title for your Client, for example *Fabrikam User Management*.
+- **TITLE**: Optionally, you can set a title for your Client.
+It will be displayed at the header of the page.
 - **CUSTOM_CSS**: Optionally, you can set a css file, to customize the look and feel of your Client.

 Once you have provided this information, click **Install**.
 Your extension is now ready to use!